mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *we will never have true civilization until we have learned to recognize the rights of others.*
+> *for every person who doubts you, tells you you will fail, try twice as hard to prove them wrong.*

 </div>
 <!-- quote-end -->